Whistle Blowing of Irregularities Under EU Projects

 The alerts are recorded in the document management system of the administration.

 The alerts are considered as per the responsibilities of the Directorates.
 Any alert on an irregularity, suspected fraud or fraud which is not related to the activity of these Directorates is forwarded to the relevant administrative structure, to whose activity it is related; the whistle-blower is informed thereof, in case his/ her address is indicated.
 The employees at the structures administering EU Funds, Instruments and Programmes must submit alerts on irregularities to the head of the structure and/or the competent internal unit in charge of examining the alerts submitted at the respective institution.

 In order to enable maximum quick response to the alert and taking of subsequent measures you are recommended to provide sufficiently detailed information about the facts you are aware of.
-As a minimum, the alert should provide a clear reference of the specific project, the financing programme, the administrative unit and a description of the irregularity.
-A reply to the alert, containing information about any subsequent actions, will be prepared in 30 days and will be sent to the return address specified by the whistle-blower.
+As a minimum, the alert should provide a clear reference to the specific project, the financing programme, the administrative unit and a description of the irregularity.

 In case of involvement or suspected involvement of any of the heads of the above Directorates in the irregularity for which the alert is submitted, you may submit an alert on irregularities at the Registry Office of the Ministry of Finance or via e-mail: , signed by a universal e-signature directly to: